Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 After running this command, you should see one Docker container actively running the source database.

 #### Connecting to the Database
-To connect to the pre-configured databases using PyCharm’s or Visual Studio Code database connections, perform the following steps with the provided credentials:
+To connect to the pre-configured databases using Visual Studio Code or PyCharm, or whichever IDE you choose for a database connection, perform the following steps with the provided credentials:
 1. Open your tool of choice for connecting to the PostgreSQL database
    - For VSCode, you can use the [PostgreSQL extension](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-postgresql-client2)
    - For PyCharm, you can use the [Database Tools and SQL plugin](https://www.jetbrains.com/help/pycharm/database-tool-window.html)